Cover The history behind the Philippine flag (Photo: Unsplash)

 Semiotics and Symbolism

-As we all know, the three stars on the Philippine flag symbolise the three principal islands of the country: Luzon, Visayas, and Mindanao.
-The eight rays on the sun represent the eight provinces that "declared themselves in a state of war as soon as the first revolt was initiated"; these include Manila, Cavite, Bulacan, Pampanga, Nueva Ecija, Bataan, Laguna, and Batangas.
-Meanwhile, historians believe that the triangle is a nod to the Masonic roots of the 3Ks of the Katipunan, namely Kataas-taasan, Kagalang-galangan, Katipunan ng Bayan.
+As we all know, the three stars on the Philippine flag symbolise the country’s three principal island groups: Luzon, Visayas and Mindanao.
+But based on historical documents, particularly the 1898 Proclamation of Independence, the stars represent Luzon, Mindanao and Panay to acknowledge that it was in these islands the revolution began.
+The eight rays of the sun represent the eight provinces that “declared themselves in a state of war as soon as the first revolt was initiated”; these include Manila, Cavite, Bulacan, Pampanga, Nueva Ecija, Tarlac, Laguna and Batangas.
+Meanwhile, historians believe that the triangle is a nod to the Masonic roots of the 3Ks of the Katipunan, namely Kataas-taasan, Kagalang-galangan, Katipunan ng Bayan

-What's interesting is the semiotics of the colours of the Philippine flag.
-In contemporary civics classes, it is often taught that white signifies peace and purity, blue for justice, and red for bravery or courage (also symbolising the blood that was shed to achieve independence).
-However, according to the Acta de la proclamación de la independencia del pueblo Filipino, the colours blue, red, and white were apparently lifted from the colours of the United States "as a manifestation of our profound gratitude towards this Great Nation for its disinterested protection which it lent us and continues lending us".
+What’s interesting is the semiotics of the colours of the Philippine flag.
+Contemporary civics classes often teach that white signifies purity and quality, blue for peace and justice and red for bravery or courage (also symbolising the blood shed to achieve independence).
+However, according to the Acta de la proclamación de la independencia del pueblo Filipino, the colours blue, red and white were lifted from the colours of the United States “as a manifestation of our profound gratitude towards this Great Nation for its disinterested protection which it lent us and continues lending us”.

 Read also: The Meaning Behind the PH Government’s Seals